Warrior Ranch Horse interaction program

 • Observing and noting the level of experience and fear - or not - each participant has with the animals.

-• Trainers will teach the participants how to move around the horses, safely, while having them touch, brush, and love all over the animal to eliminate as much anxiety as possible for both horse and human.
+• Coaches will teach the participants how to move around the horses, safely, while having them touch, brush, and love all over the animal to eliminate as much anxiety as possible for both horse and human.

 .

-2:00pm-3:30pm The Basics of Movement
+11:00am-12:30pm Participants Begin Working with Horses - The Basics of Movement

-• In a very safe and low-key way, trainers will show and explain the significance of movement in the horse world and have the participants succeed at moving the horses in the most basic way.
+• In a very safe and low-key way, coaches will show and explain the significance of movement in the horse world and have the participants succeed at moving the horses in the most basic way.

-3:30pm-5:30pm - Basic Movement with Exercises added
+1:30pm-3:30pm - Basic Movement with Exercises added

 • Participants will learn how and be expected to move the horse successfully, from the ground, in all directions, at the lower gaits of walk and trot.